qnp/webpack-babel-pug-stylus/README.md

 ## Example

-The files here provide an example on how wepback can handles assets.
+The files here provide an example on how wepback can handles assets, see built `index.html` or `localhost:8080` in dev.

 #### Todo